jeremyButtler/bioTools/README.md

       also uses less memory
     - Watermans are a dime a dozen
     - works on linux and plan9
+  - memwaterScan (stopASF and from alnSeq):
+    - uses a waterman alignment (memwaer) to scan for multiple possible alignments for a query
   - primFind (fluDI/freezeTB):
     - find primers in sequence(s)
     - emboss primer finder program nock off (forgot name)